Tlf/tlf/doc/Manual.md

 ## Alternative packet cluster setup

-From the original doc/README file.
+*Pasted from the original doc/README file; some information may be out of date.*

 TLF can also run packet spots in a separate terminal.
 To link this to the tlf program start a telnet session from the working directory with: